swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Linux - Privilege Escalation.md

 grep --color=auto -rnw '/' -ie "PASSWORD" --color=always 2> /dev/null
 find . -type f -exec grep -i -I "PASSWORD" {} /dev/null \;
 ```

+### Old passwords in /etc/security/opasswd

+The `/etc/security/opasswd` file is used also by pam_cracklib to keep the history of old passwords so that the user will not reuse them.

+:warning: Treat your opasswd file like your /etc/shadow file because it will end up containing user password hashes

 ### Last edited files